 An NPO can be a non-profit company, a trust or a voluntary association of persons.
 An organisation that is not-for-profit can be set up as a non-profit company.

-A non-profit company is similar to a normal profit company but it is not allowed to operate to make a profit and it can't share the profits out amongst the company members.
-Large organisations which run big programmes and budgets and have got lots of staff usually set up a non-profit company.
-It is a difficult structure to set up because there are complicated procedures and legal requirements to follow.
+A non-profit company is similar to a normal profit company, but it is not allowed to operate to make a profit, and it can't share the profits amongst the company members.

+Large organisations that run big programmes and budgets and have lots of staff usually set up a non-profit company.

-Non-profit companies have a separate or independent legal identity which is distinct from its members.
+Non-profit companies have separate or independent legal identities that are distinct from their members.
 This means -